kyma-project/nats-manager/docs/contributor/testing.md

    export E2E_LOG_LEVEL="<loglevel>"
    ```

 The E2E test consists of four consecutive steps.
-If desired, these can also be run individually.
+If desired, you can run them individually.

 1. Ensure you have the Kubecontext pointing on an existing cluster and NATS Manager is deployed.